 Choosing classes: Be flexible.
 Remember that your child care responsibilities come first.
 Class schedules need to be arranged with your host family and around your child care duties.
 Your favorite class may not be available when you are.
 Schools vary in what they offer, but most offer a wide range of choices and offer day, evening, and Saturday classes.

 Completion of the education requirement: Education is an important part of your year in America.
 Take advantage of the opportunity and don't forfeit your eligibility to extend and/or return to the U.S. as a return au pair.
 After returning to your home country, if you have completed the education requirement, you will receive a certificate of completion for participating in the program.

 Continuing Education courses: These classes are usually non-credit and are offered at some colleges and universities.
 These courses are designed for a purpose other than working toward a degree, usually for personal enrichment or career-specific skills.

 Extending: In order to extend, you must show proof that you have completed the education requirement at an accredited U.S. post-secondary institution.
-To extend, your education requirement must be completed no later than 30 days before the end of your year.
+To extend, your education requirement must be completed no later than the end of your 11th month.
 One or more of the following documents can be used to verify that you have completed your education:

 All proof of education must state your name, school attended, course title, and number of credits/hours earned.
 Completed verification should be given to your community counselor.
 Your extension request will not be processed without this proof.